jfpettit/flare/CONTRIBUTING.md

 - Composability:
     - The components in ```flare.kindling``` must be easily composed into full algorithms.

+These values are by no means things that have already been achieved, but are rather goals to work towards and strive for, moving forward.

 ## Contribution types

 Presently, we are looking for people to help with: